 The mathematical readings from our market model for stocks, bonds, and precious metals all reflect bullish trends.
 The demand for all three assets classes aligns with an expectation that central banks will continue/expand their ultra-dovish policies (good for stocks and bonds), along with a growing acceptance that inflation/currency debasement may be the preferred long-term approach to deal with overwhelming global debt levels (good for gold and silver).

 The Fed Who Cried Wolf

 Just weeks after Janet Yellen outlined a new normal marked by low rates, the chatter has started about hiking again as early as September.
 Are investors buying it?
-Not really, the market, as of 10:30 am ET Tuesday, is pricing in an 81% probability the Fed does nothing at their September meeting.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Not really, the market, as of 10:30 am ET Tuesday, is pricing in an 81% probability the Fed does nothing at their September meeting.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.